Chapter 16.16

 G. Maintain stream, habitat and riparian corridor functions; and

-H. Provide the planning director and others with decision making authority with supplemental information for use concerning public or private development or work that affects sensitive areas, including decisions to approve or deny an application or to impose conditions thereon, and for use by the city with respect to determinations under the State Environmental Policy Act, Chapter 43.21C RCW, the Washington Administrative Code provisions, and city ordinances adopted in conjunction therewith.
+H. Provide the planning director and others with decision making authority with supplemental information for use concerning public or private development or work that affects critical areas, including decisions to approve or deny an application or to impose conditions thereon, and for use by the city with respect to determinations under the State Environmental Policy Act, Chapter 43.21C RCW, the Washington Administrative Code provisions, and city ordinances adopted in conjunction therewith.
 (Ord.
+1150 § 1, 2017; Ord.
 930 § 2, 2005)

 16.16.030 Applicability.

-A. The provisions of this chapter shall apply to development proposals for sites in the city on which are located sensitive areas or sensitive area buffers or that are contiguous to sensitive areas or sensitive area buffers.
+A. The provisions of this chapter shall apply to development proposals for sites in the city outside of shoreline jurisdiction on which are located critical areas or critical area buffers or that are contiguous to critical areas or critical area buffers.
+Critical areas (environmentally sensitive areas) within shoreline jurisdiction are regulated through the city’s shoreline master program in Chapter 16.18 LFPMC.

-C. The decision of the city to issue a sensitive area permit conditioned by the requirements of this chapter does not relieve the applicant from complying with all other applicable city ordinances and plans.
-In case of a conflict among ordinances or between this chapter and adopted city plans, the more stringent shall apply.
+C. The decision of the city to issue a critical area permit conditioned by the requirements of this chapter does not relieve the applicant from complying with all other applicable city ordinances and plans.
+In case of a conflict among LFPMC provisions, the more stringent shall apply.
 (Ord.
+1150 § 1, 2017; Ord.
 930 § 2, 2005)

 16.16.040 Definitions.